eglxiang/eglxiang.github.io/contents/home.md

 #### Expertise
 模型安全（Model Robustness）

 At Amazon, I have contributed to various large-scale AI models including [Amazon Textract](https://aws.amazon.com/textract/) and [Amazon Rekognition](https://aws.amazon.com/rekognition/).
-At TuSimple, I have contributed to the key milestones to TuSimple's IPO including the [Driver Out](https://www.prnewswire.com/news-releases/tusimple-becomes-first-to-successfully-operate-driver-out-fully-autonomous-semi-truck-on-open-public-roads-301451430.html) project.
+At TuSimple, I have contributed to the milestones of AI models that are key to TuSimple's IPO including the [Driver Out](https://www.prnewswire.com/news-releases/tusimple-becomes-first-to-successfully-operate-driver-out-fully-autonomous-semi-truck-on-open-public-roads-301451430.html) project.

 #### Education